fangshuor/A2-Support-Code-2025/README.md

 **solution.py**

-Template file for you to implement your solution to Assignment 1.
+Template file for you to implement your solution to Assignment 2.

 You should implement each of the method stubs contained in this file.
 You may add additional methods and/or classes to this file if you wish.
 You may also create additional source files and import to this file if you wish.

-We recommend you implement UCS first, then attempt A* after your UCS implementation is working.
+We recommend you implement Value Iteration first, then attempt Policy Iteration after your Value Iteration implementation is working.

 **tester.py**